High Speed Hashing for Integers and Strings: Strong universality

 \section{Strong universality}

 We will now consider {\em strong universality} \cite{CW81}.
-For $h:[u]\fct[m]$, we consider {\em pair-wise events} of the form that for given distinct keys $x,y\in[u]$ and possibly non-distinct hash values $q,r\in[m]$, we have $h(x)=q$ and $h(y)=r$.
-We say a random hash function $h:[u]\fct[m]$ is {\em strongly universal\/} if the probability of every pair-wise event is $1/m^2$.
+For $h:[u]\fct[m]$, we consider {\em pairwise events} of the form that for given distinct keys $x,y\in[u]$ and possibly non-distinct hash values $q,r\in[m]$, we have $h(x)=q$ and $h(y)=r$.
+We say a random hash function $h:[u]\fct[m]$ is {\em strongly universal\/} if the probability of every pairwise event is $1/m^2$.
 We note that if $h$ is strongly universal, it is also universal since

-\drop{From Lemma \ref{lem:1-1}, we immediately get \begin{observation} For prime $p$ and $(a,b)$ uniform in $[p]^2$, the hash function $h_{a,b}:[p]\to[p]$ defined by $h_{a,b}(x)=(ax+b)\bmod p$ is strongly universal. \end{observation} We note the following equivalent formulation of strong universality:} \begin{observation} An equivalent definition of strong universality is that each key is hashed uniformly into $[m]$, and that every two distinct keys are hashed independently. \end{observation} \begin{proof} First assuming strong universality and consider distinct keys $x,y\in U$.
+\drop{From Lemma \ref{lem:1-1}, we immediately get \begin{observation} For prime $p$ and $(a,b)$ uniform in $[p]^2$, the hash function $h_{a,b}:[p]\to[p]$ defined by $h_{a,b}(x)=(ax+b)\bmod p$ is strongly universal. \end{observation} We note the following equivalent formulation of strong universality:} \begin{observation} An equivalent definition of strong universality is that each key is hashed uniformly into $[m]$, and that every two distinct keys are hashed independently. \end{observation} \begin{proof} First assume strong universality and consider distinct keys $x,y\in U$.
 For any hash value $q\in [m]$, $\Pr[h(x)=q]=\sum_{r\in[m]} \Pr[h(x)=q\,\wedge \,h(y)=r]=m/m^2=1/m$, so $h(x)$ is uniform in $[m]$, and the same holds for $h(y)$.
 Moreover, for any hash value $r\in[m]$,

 so $h(x)$ is independent of $h(y)$.
 For the converse direction, when $h(x)$ and $h(y)$ are independent, $\Pr[h(x)=q\,\wedge \,h(y)=r]=\Pr[h(x)=q]\cdot\Pr[h(y)=r]$, and when $h(x)$ and $h(y)$ are uniform, $\Pr[h(x)=q]=\Pr[h(y)=r]=1/m$, so $\Pr[h(x)=q]\cdot\Pr[h(y)=r]=1/m^2$. \end{proof} Emphasizing the independence, strong universality is also called {\em 2-independence}, as it concerns a pair of \emph{two} events.